OlivierSamin1/AI4Devs-Final-Project/implementation_steps/01c_Web_Application.md

 ## Testing the Application

 1. Check that the web application is accessible.
-2. Verify that the FuerteVentura reservations are displayed for February 2025.
+2. Verify that the health symptoms and related products are displayed.
 3. Check that the data is being retrieved from the existing database server on Raspberry Pi 3B.
 4. Verify that all containers are running correctly: backend, frontend, nginx, and redis.